Director of First-Year Writing Program

 6) Coordinate teaching observations for all FYW faculty.

-7) Work with the English Department staff and/or the Writing Center to ensure that the Regents' Exam activities (preview and grading) and the English Exemption Exam are successfully scheduled and coordinated.
+7) Work with the English Department staff and/or the Writing Center to ensure that the English Exemption Exam is successfully scheduled and coordinated.

 8) Organize and facilitate teaching and writing workshops for all FYW faculty.

 9) Assist FYW faculty with textbook selection and syllabi development.

 10) Assist in the recruitment and hiring of FYW Faculty.